kbaseapps/sample_uploader/README.md

 Since this interface ultimately calls the User Documentation Uploader process mentioned above, all other arguments are exactly the same as the User Documentation Uploader process.

+## Future developments

+- [ ] Sample collision - Resolve repetitious user imports with the same IGSN into the Kbase Sample Service.
+- [ ] Sample access control - Sample access control is implemented via SampleSet as a group.
+SampleSet structure needs to be revised to implement access control for an individual sample.
+- [ ] IGSN owner update - The IGSN sample owners might update sample metadata on the SESAR system.
+Implementing Synchronization between Kbase Sample Service and SESAR system might be needed.

 # SampleSet specification
 SampleSet specification used in this module:
 ```